nwdigitalradio/n7nix/docs/RMSGW_DAILY_CHECK.md

 #### Testing

-* From a console run _gwcron.sh_ script to verify daily log output
+* From a console run _gwcron.sh_ script to verify daily log output.
 * From a console run ```gwcroncrondaily_<transport>.sh``` script to verify that email is working
   * Use the wl2ktelnet transport in _gwcroncrondaily_wl2k.sh_ as that is the easiest to set up.
   * Look in mail log file _/var/log/mail.log_ for proper _relay=_ entry.